ABC Supply History & Milestones

 ABC Supply grew rapidly by acquiring other distributors and opening new facilities.
 The largest of these acquisitions has been that of Bradco Supply Corp., with its nearly 2,000 associates and 128 locations, in 2010.
 ABC Supply also acquired Norandex Building Materials Distribution, based in Hudson, Ohio, in 2015.
 This acquisition added 103 locations to the ABC Supply roster and nearly 950 associates.
 Ken also established or acquired affiliate companies that produced some of the roofing, siding, windows and other products that ABC Supply sells.

-Today, the company has more than 600 locations nationwide and is the largest wholesale distributor of roofing products in the United States and one of the nation’s largest distributors of siding, windows and other select exterior building products.
+Today, the company has more than 700 locations nationwide and is the largest wholesale distributor of roofing products in the United States and one of the nation’s largest distributors of siding, windows and other select interior and exterior building products.
 It remains an “employee-first” company that treats its associates with respect and gives them the tools they need to succeed.
 It is a nine-time winner of the Gallup Great Workplace Award, which recognizes the best-performing workforces in the world, and is one of only a handful of companies in the world to have earned the honor every year since its inception in 2007.

 Following is a timeline of milestones in ABC Supply’s history.